- View Offline

 To preview the finished project, visit codifydesign.com.

-Some of these techniques are not going to translate to IE 7 and 8.
-So what we've done here is provided two sets of CSS alternatives for Internet Explorer.
-Option one will allow us to use the semitransparent PNG file to maintain some of that transparency effect that we have here, and the trade-off to this approach is since we're using a background PNG, we can't use the individual icon background graphics with the individual bars.
+Some of these techniques are not going to translate to IE7 and 8 so what we've done here is provided two sets of CSS alternatives for Internet Explorer.
+Option one will allow us to use a semi-transparent ping file to maintain some of that transparency effect that we have here.
+And the trade off to this approach is since we are using a background ping we can't use the individual icon background graphics for the individual bars.
 Whereas option two gives us the ability to pick a solid color in the background and still use the background image to bring in the individual icons.

 So it's your choice on how you want this design to translate to IE7 and 8, and you'll find these files inside of the Internet Explorer ie.css file that we'll talk about in the next video where we go through the individual files that are included in the exercise files.
 So I hope this sounds interesting, and if so, let's get started with the first movie.